bitcoindevkit/bitcoindevkit.org/content/repl/interface.md

 pre: "<b>3. </b>"
 ---

-Remember the `magic --help` command you ran before?
+Remember the `repl --help` command you ran before?
 Let's analyze its output here to figure out the interface:

 ## Flags